ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/status-bar/_init-angular.md

 |  agInit(params: IStatusPanelParams) {
 |    this.params = params;
 |
-|    // Remember to remove the event listener when the component is destroyed
+|    // Remove event listener when destroyed
 |    params.api.addEventListener('modelUpdated', () => {
 |        // On the modelUpdated event rows will be available
 |        this.updateStatusBar();